geocoder-php/BazingaGeocoderBundle/Resources/doc/index.md

 ```

 The bundle will automatically register your provider into the
+`Geocoder\ProviderAggregator` service.

-`Geocoder\ProviderAggregator` service and you provider will show up in the profiler.
+If you want your provider to show up the web profiler you have to create a custom factory
+for your provider.

 ### Dumpers